 3) Estates, Priories, and Parks

 Estates, Priories, and Parks like Leez Priory and Highfield Park are very established, classy wedding venues that are a fantastic setting for your big day.
 They’re full of intrigue too—the Grove is one of the leading hotels of the world with a very rich history, reaching all the way back to the reign of King Henry IV.
-In the 1940s, called “Project X”, it was even the secret wartime headquarters for the London, Midland and Scottish Railway!
+In the 1940s, called “Project X”, it was even the secret wartime headquarters for the London, Midland and Scottish Railway.

 4) Galleries, Museums, Universities, and Town Halls

-Galleries, museums, universities, and even libraries are a beautiful setting for your big day if you and your partner have a love for knowledge and the arts.
+Galleries, museums, universities, and even libraries are beautiful settings for your big day if you and your partner have a love for knowledge and the arts.
 Oftentimes, these venues are stunningly beautiful too, like London’s Natural History Museum.
 Other public spaces include town halls, like St Mary’s Guildhall.
 It’s a romantic 14th century building that’s played host to the famous playwright William Shakespeare, as well as numerous kings and queens.

-Hotels are very common as wedding venues because they come complete with accommodation and numerous extras—including spas and fun indoor and outdoor activities!
+Hotels are very common as wedding venues because they come complete with accommodation and numerous extras—including spas and fun indoor and outdoor activities.
 The St Pancras Renaissance Hotel, for example, is a building that traces back to the late 1800s, giving it over one hundred years of history.
 And Oakley Court Hotel is a Victorian gothic country house from the 19th century that has been used as a film set on numerous occasions.
 Furthermore, hotels like Rockliffe Hall come complete with spas, gyms, and sporting.

 6) Halls and Courts

-Halls and courts are some of the finest wedding venues anywhere too, and Aramthwaite Hall is a perfect example.
+Halls and courts are some of the finest wedding venues too, and Aramthwaite Hall is a perfect example.
 Sitting astride Bassenthwaite Lake in the magnificent Lake District, it labels itself “one of the original stately homes of England” and can trace its roots right back to the 11th century.
 For picturesque locations and an overall beautiful setting, halls and courts are perfect choices for your wedding day.
-Similarly, How Caple Court includes a medieval church overlying Norman foundations and looks across beautiful countryside toward the Forest if Dean and the Welsh hills.
+Similarly, How Caple Court includes a medieval church overlying Norman foundations and looks across beautiful countryside toward the Forest of Dean and the Welsh hills.
 Furthermore, Cusworth Hall is a Grade I listed building built in the 18th century within its own landscaped park.

 7) Golf Clubs

 Golf clubs are perfect wedding venues for the golf lover.
 Often to be found in vast swathes of countryside in some of the most lovely and romantic locations, they have great facilities and many wonderful photo opportunities—just like the Springs Hotel and Golf Club in Oxfordshire, whose golf course was designed by Brian Hugget, the Ryder Cup Captain.
-And the Hertfordshire Golf and Country Club includes a Grade II listed mansion with stunning grounds!
+And the Hertfordshire Golf and Country Club includes a Grade II listed mansion with stunning grounds.

-8) Racecoarses, Stadiums, and Arenas
+8) Stadiums and Arenas